Hello, beautiful soul. I’m Hillary.

 I’m a Spirit-filled writer, artist & mentor for holy wild women.

 Words are my life.
-In September I published a book for women about body image and healing body shame called The Secret Life of a Curvy Girl: Making Peace With the Body You Have—A Creative and Compassionate Guide to Loving Your Body As-Is.
-I’ve also created a DIY home-study course called Dear Artist for those who long for a meaningful, creative life.
-And I am currently working on a series of writing workshops (I hoped to release them this autumn but life had other plans, so they are coming….eventually!) and other ways for creative writers & artists to deepen, expand, and grow.
-Finally, I blog when inspired and send words to inboxes everywhere.
+In 2018 I published a book for women about healing body shame called The Secret Life of a Curvy Girl: Making Peace With the Body You Have—A Creative and Compassionate Guide to Loving Your Body As-Is.
+I’ve also created a DIY course called Dear Artist for those who long for a meaningful, creative life.
+In progress: Making Home, a program for the spaces we dwell in—this body and this home—and the unique challenges that can arise here.
+Also, Dear Writer: a series of writing workshops to help creative writers deepen and expand through the art of writing.
+I also send words to inboxes everywhere.

 I can't not create.
 Whether I'm hand-blending essential oils, baking a carrot cake or inhaling garam masala & cumin as I stir the curry on my stove, creation is my blood.
-As an artist, this shows up as visual storytelling in my photography.
+As an artist, this shows up in my photography as visual storytelling.
 I’m dreaming of clay and can’t wait to develop my skills as a clay artist.
 One of my favorite things to make is sacred space…as a highly-sensitive everything, I’m hyper-aware of light and fragrance and tones, moods, and textures.
 Weaving together a holistic, calming, life-giving room, soulful gathering, or experience fills me with peace and joy.

 My life is my art.
 My faith is my art.
 My work is my art.

 I sometimes call myself a bohemian theologian because of the profound love I have for the Lord, salvation & scripture, and my simple, salt-of-the-earth ways of living it.